 I, ii, iii, IV, V, vi, viidim

-If the the three chords in question are all derived from the same scale, you could simply run up and down that parent scale for a solo or to create a melody, and that would certainly work—this is sometimes called “playing above the changes.”
-However there is a different approach that is more interesting —it’s called playing “inside the changes.”
+If the three chords in question are all derived from the same scale, you could run up and down that parent scale for a solo or create a melody, and that would certainly work—this is sometimes called “playing above the changes.”
+However, there is a different, more interesting approach—it’s called playing “inside the changes.”

 The idea is to use the notes in the scale deliberately and with intention; instead of just playing the C major scale up and down, use the notes of any given chord at that moment (arpeggios).

-Once you’ve master the parent scale and the arpeggios, you can then begin experimenting with different scales other than the C major scale and it’s modes.
+Once you’ve mastered the parent scale and arpeggios, you can begin experimenting with scales other than the C major scale and its modes.
 For example, try playing the G whole tone scale or the G half-whole diminished over the V chord.
-And endless array of new sound are possible, so open your ears and dig in!
+An endless array of new sounds is possible, so open your ears and dig in!